 School lunches

-While some schools have a canteen, without some help, the food your child chooses may be high in cost and energy but low in nutrients.
-An alternative is a packed lunch from home, which is a great way for your child to learn about healthy food and help with preparation.
+Having a packed lunch is a great way for your child to learn about healthy food and help with preparation.
 Lunch box suggestions include:

 ·Washed and cut up raw vegetables or fresh fruits